Local entomologist, Louise Hislop, introduces some of the smaller, overlooked bees of the North East.

 The bees highlighted in the North East Bee Hunt are some of the most easily identifiable in the field or from good photographs, mainly those of medium to large size.
 There are many smaller bees that are more challenging.
 Due to their size, they are often overlooked and under-recorded, and are often mistaken for flies.

-I have chosen three genera that contain the smallest of our bees in the NE, the individuals being between 4-8mm from head to tail.
-These bees would require a specimen, microscope, and good key to get to exact species, but with the use of digital photography, we can now often separate them into their genera and even sub-groups.
+Here is a closer look at three groups (or genera) that contain the smallest of our bees in the NE, the individuals being between four – eight mm from head to tail.
+These bees would require a specimen, microscope, and good key to get to exact species, but with the use of digital photography, we can identify them to genera.

 Predominantly black solitary bees, not appearing hairy, usually with yellow or white facial markings, and easily mistaken for flies or solitary wasps.
 Females have a coloured pair of spots on the face, while males have predominantly pale-patterned faces, which makes them easy to sex, and sometimes, to identify from photos.